Weak singularities of 3-D Euler equations and restricted regularity of Navier Stokes equation solutions with time dependent force terms: Idea of construction and statement of weak singularity theorems

+becomes small for small $\Delta >0$.
+Note that this upper bound becomes small as $\Delta$ becomes small independently of the parameters $\nu$ or $\rho$.
 Note that this additional scaling is obtained by a) the Lipschitz continuity of the nonlinear terms in the probabilistic local time solution representation, and b) by the combination of this Lipschitz continuity with the possibility to rewrite the equation in terms of convolutions with first order derivatives of the Gaussian.
-Note that spatial transformations $y_i=rx_i,~1\leq i\leq D$ with
+An analogous estimate as in (\ref{parafreeest}) holds oaslo on the interval $[\tau_{\rho 0},\tau_{\rho 0}+\Delta]$ (assuming that we have regular $H^m\cap C^m$ data for $m\geq 2$ at time $\tau_{\rho 0}$).
+The estimate in (\ref{parafreeest}) implies that